dmbarbour/wikilon/docs/Runtime.md

 ## Streaming and Futures

 I could support single-assignment futures when inputting data into a computation.
-Is doing so worthwhile?
+This would be trivial, in terms of undefined words.
+But is doing so worthwhile?
+Without streaming IO, the C API is a lot simpler.

+## Evaluations

 ## Extraction